Julius Scriba: Biography

 Scriba was employed by the Japanese government as a foreign advisor from 6 June 1881 to 5 June 1887, and taught surgery, dermatology, ophthalmology and gynecology at the Medical School of Tokyo Imperial University.
 In 1885 he first described the endemic form of bacterial infection pyomyositis in the tropics.
 He returned once to Germany on the expiration of his contract, but his contract was renewed again from 2 September 1889 to 10 September 1901.
 During his second tenure in Japan, he is credited with performing the first craniectomy for a depressed skull fracture in Japan in 1892.
 He trained many surgeons who later became leaders in modern Japanese surgery.
 His Japanese assistant Miyake Hayari (1867–1945) was one of the first Japanese neurosurgeons.
 From 1893 he was imperial embassy doctor at the German embassy in Tokyo.
 Subsequently, he was chief surgeon until 1905 at the St. Luke's Hospital in Tokyo.
 He also was the first honorary member of the Japanese Society for Surgery and Honorary Professor of the University of Tokyo.

-Scriba was called upon by the Japanese government twice during particularly sensitive international incidents: the first time was after the Otsu Scandal, when Russian Tsarevich Nicholas Alexandrovitch (the future Tsar Nicholas II), was assaulted by a Japanese policeman in 1891; and the second time when the Chinese diplomat Li Hung-chang was shot while attending the Shimonoseki Peace Conference in 1895 which ended the First Sino-Japanese War.
+Scriba was called upon by the Japanese government twice during particularly sensitive international incidents: the first time was after the Otsu Scandal, when Russian Tsarevich Nicholas Alexandrovitch (the future Tsar Nicholas II), was assaulted by a Japanese policeman in 1891; and the second time when the Chinese diplomat Li Hongzhang was shot while attending the Shimonoseki Peace Conference in 1895 which ended the First Sino-Japanese War.
 For his services, Emperor Meiji awarded him the Order of the Sacred Treasures.